Ghungrana

 Ghungrana is a village located in the Ludhiana West tehsil, of Ludhiana district, Punjab.

 Administration

 The village is administrated by Sarpanch Budh Singh's wife Parkash kaur who is an elected representative of village as per constitution of India and Panchayati raj (India).
 The village has a very old railway station.
-The towns of Dehlon and Ahemdgarh are in close proximity to the village.
+The towns of Dehlon and Ahemdgarh are nearby.
 Ghunghrana is surrounded by villages Kalakh, Jartauli and Rangian.
 It falls under Pakhowal block and police station Jodhan.

 The village in the region is known to be the village of Sardars.

 The ex chairman of Punjab Agro Industries Punjab Sardar Jagjit Singh Dhillon belongs to the village.
 Most residents of Ghunghrana belong to the Jatt clan Dhillon.
 Dry port has been constructed in the land of the village and adjoining village Khera.